jasnow/railroader-site/source/docs/reducing_false_positives/index.markdown

 ### Ignoring Model Attributes

-Brakeman assumes database values are suspect (and so should you).
+Railroader assumes database values are suspect (and so should you).
 But for some applications this does not make sense.
 Use the `--ignore-model-output` option to suppress reporting model attributes as cross-site scripting vulnerabilities.

 ---